To Understand a Tree

-To Understand a Tree is a multi-disciplinary project that focuses my woodworker’s attention on the dignity of a living tree and its network of eco-systemic relationships.
-The project is hosted by the Arts Afield program at the Macleish Field Station of Smith College, a 260-acre forested research site in the Connecticut River Valley of western Massachusetts (land of the Pocumtuc, Nipmuc, and Abenaki people), where I am an Artist-in-Residence.
+To Understand a Tree is a multi-disciplinary project that focuses on the dignity of a living tree, its network of eco-systemic relationships, and the ubiquity of the material of wood in design and daily life.
+The project is hosted by the Arts Afield program at the MacLeish Field Station of Smith College, a 260-acre forested research site in the Connecticut River Valley of western Massachusetts (land of the Pocumtuc, Nipmuc, and Abenaki people), where I am an Artist-in-Residence.

 Forests are complex, interconnected systems, and in that spirit, To Understand a Tree connects material practice and object making to questions of forest ecology, climate crisis, and more-than-human relationships.
-My project-research collaborator (naturalist Kate Wellspring) and I have been working with the approximately 100-year old northern red oak tree and its immediate forest habitat since June 2019.
+My project-research collaborator (naturalist Kate Wellspring) and I have been working with an approximately 100-year old northern red oak tree and its immediate forest habitat since June 2019, spending time observing, contemplating, and documenting the tree, the surrounding ecosystem, and other life forms at the site.
 Site-visits with guest artists, environmentalists, students, and scientists have been an integral part of the project.
 As we work at the forest site, I am also learning the traditional art of greenwood chair construction.
 I alternate between contemplating the tree in the forest, and splitting, hewing, and shaving fallen red oak logs into chair parts.
 I am reflecting on my role in the ecosystem as a human, as a white descendent of European immigrants in North America, as a queer-identified artist, and as a maker of wooden objects.
 This long-term durational project centers individual and communal learning as both a process and an outcome.

-To Understand a Tree is in-process and will exhibit at the Center for Art in Wood (Philadelphia) in 2024.
+To Understand a Tree is in-process and will exhibit at the Museum for Art in Wood (Philadelphia) in 2024.